How Many Times Does 8 Go Into 60

 We subtracted 8 seven times before reaching 4, which is our remainder.

 Estimation: For quick approximations, we can use estimation.
 We know that 8 x 10 = 80, which is slightly more than 60.
-Therefore, 8 goes into 60 slightly less than 10 times.
+Which means, 8 goes into 60 slightly less than 10 times.
 This estimation provides a rough idea before performing a precise calculation.

 Understanding and Interpreting Remainders

 The remainder (4 in this case) is a crucial part of the division process.
-It represents the portion of the dividend that is left over after the division is complete.
+Now, it represents the portion of the dividend that is left over after the division is complete.
 In practical terms, the remainder can have different meanings depending on the context of the problem.

-For example, if we're dividing 60 candies among 8 children, each child gets 7 candies, and there are 4 candies left over.
+Here's one way to look at it: if we're dividing 60 candies among 8 children, each child gets 7 candies, and there are 4 candies left over.
 These remaining candies can be shared amongst the children, possibly splitting each remaining candy into 8 pieces (fractions), or simply set aside.
-Alternatively, the remainder could represent a fractional part.
+Here's the thing — alternatively, the remainder could represent a fractional part.
 We could express the answer as a mixed number (7 ⁴⁄₈ which simplifies to 7 ½) or a decimal (7.5).

 Real-World Applications of Division and Remainders